 Please note their CAUTION, just below the title page, mirroirs my complaints, herein, against the anti death penalty folks,

 I haven't redone my footnotes to match up with the changes.
-Why bother.
-The anti death penalty folks and the non fact checkers in the media haven't cared about reality for those 7 years.
+Why bother?
+The anti death penalty folks and the non fact checkers in the media haven't cared about reality for those years, since 2004.

 Why would they start, now?